 Gary joined Sumo in 2006 as an Executive Producer, becoming Development Director in April 2009.
 He has held Senior and Executive Producer roles at Infogrames, Runecraft, Blue Monkey Studios

 Steven joined Sumo in 2011 and brings broad knowledge of all elements of the game production process, combined with a passion for building teams, environments and systems to deliver the most creative entertainment experiences.

 He’s held director level and management roles at Electronic Arts, Infogrames and Criterion specialising in game and technology development, operational management and organisational development.

 Gary joined Sumo as Development Director in May 2012, having worked closely with the team on Sonic and All-Stars Racing Transformed.

 Prior to Sumo Gary has held development roles at LEGO Interactive, EA Studios SEGA’s European Development and Eidos.
 He has been involved in a wide range of titles including Alien vs Predator, Hitman and Championship Manager.
 His career began in1997 at Psygnosis.

 Ash started his career in 1989 at Gremlin Graphics writing games for C64, he later progressed onto NES, PC Engine and the Top Gear series of games for the SNES, finally becoming lead programmer on the PS1 version of Loaded before leaving to join Probe Entertainment in 1996.
 Here he worked as lead programmer on the first two games of the Extreme G franchise as well as becoming involved in much of the shared technology within the studio.

 In 2000 he returned to Gremlin (by then part of Infogrames) to work on the PS2 conversion of Wacky Races amongst other titles.
-After the closure of the Infogrames Sheffield studio he was amongst the founder members of Sumo Digital and went on to work on many of their leading products before finally becoming technical director in 2008.
+After the closure of the Infogrames’ Sheffield studio he was amongst the founder members of Sumo Digital and went on to work on many of their leading product, becoming technical director in 2008.